OCHA DHARMA:

 a way of spiritual practice based in Lucumi (a Yoruba-based, West African spiritual tradition, via Cuba) and Tibetan Vajrayana & Bön Buddhism.

-It is offered to those who currently practice or are interested in practice at the intersection of Buddhist and African-based lineages.
+It is offered to those who currently practice or are interested in practice at the intersection of Yogic Buddhist and African-based lineages.

 It is an approach to practice based in the views of Dzogchen (our innate, undauntable freedom and natural enlightenment), & Bodhicitta (the loving, fierce and wise nature of reality and our own heart-minds).